-The imports of agricultural products constitute the other prominent source of domestic supply when shortage exists.
-Thus, agricultural supply may also be affected by one or more of the determinants of import such as the relative price of agricultural products in the domestic and global market, import cost and exchange

-Where, pp and pWp refer to (domestic and world) price of the imported agricultural products respectively, refers to transportation cost of import proxy by the international oil price and exchange rate respectively.
-Thus, the standard linear equation representing the demand for import is
+Inflation Models and its Applications To Ethiopia The imports of agricultural products constitute the other prominent source of domestic supply when shortage exists.
+Thus, agricultural supply may also be affected by one or more of the determinants of import such as the relative price of agricultural products in the domestic and global market, import cost and exchange rate.
+Mathematically, Where, refer to the relative (domestic and world) price of the imported agricultural products respectively, refers to transportation cost of import proxy by the international oil price and exchange rate respectively.
+Thus, the standard linear equation representing the demand for import is (5) Generally, the aggregate supply of agricultural products comprises of all the domestic supply, the demand for import and food aid.
+Hence, the standard linear equations representing the total supply of agricultural products reveal the following+ + (6)